 Quantitative

-1 Due to the majority of our lease agreements being double-net and triple-net leases, limited utility information was available.
-The energy consumption for our total portfolio was estimated using the U.S. EIA’s Commercial Buildings Energy Consumption Survey (CBECS) 2018 for office buildings, our only property subsector.
+1 Utility information was available for our leases under direct operational control, for which energy consumption was calculated.
+For the remainder and majority of our lease agreements, double-net and triple-net lease, limited utility information was available.
+The majority of our portfolio's energy consumption was estimated using the U.S. EIA’s Commercial Buildings Energy Consumption Survey (CBECS) 2018 for office buildings, our only property subsector.

-4 We are assuming that all properties in the portfolio use water.
+3 We are assuming that all properties in the portfolio use water.

-5 Due to the majority of our lease agreements being double-net or triple-net leases, limited utility information was available.
+4 Due to the majority of our lease agreements being double-net or triple-net leases, limited utility information was available.
 The water consumption for our total portfolio was estimated using the U.S. EIA’s Commercial Buildings Energy Consumption Survey (CBECS) 2012 for office buildings, our only property subsector.
 The 2012 survey is the most recent information from the U.S. EIA's CEBCS with water intensity assumptions.

-6 Tenants of our triple net leases and double net leases are responsible for the management of the property, including utilities, and have been treated, for the purposes of the Table, as metered and sub-metered.
+5 Tenants of our triple net leases and double net leases are responsible for the management of the property, including utilities, and have been treated, for the purposes of the Table, as metered and sub-metered.